 Supporting 6th-12th Grade Philadelphia Students in Their Pursuit of Post-Secondary Education

-The Educational Talent Search (ETS) program offers a full range of hybrid activities and interventions designed to promote college access, including counseling and workshops on goal setting, decision-making, career exploration, academic planning, college selection, scholarship searches, personal finance, digital literacy, and financial aid, to first generation, low income, Philadelphia students attending 6th – 12th grade.
+The Talent Search (TS) program offers a full range of hybrid activities and interventions designed to promote college access, including counseling and workshops on goal setting, decision-making, career exploration, academic planning, college selection, scholarship searches, personal finance, digital literacy, and financial aid, to first generation, low income, Philadelphia students attending 6th – 12th grade.
 Students also gain exposure to college culture by visiting local colleges and universities, as well as collaborating with University of Pennsylvania students and staff.

-ETS also promotes 21st century college, digital literacy, and career readiness skills in order to prepare participants with the ability to cultivate time management, personal organizational, and interpersonal communication skills required to compete in a rapidly changing, globalized market.
-ETS maximizes the potential of students by providing them with opportunities to participate and achieve success in an array of creative and innovative programs.
-The Educational Talent Search Program will redefine the way students prepare for college and careers by providing students with an engaging experience in a hybrid learning environment.
+TS also promotes 21st century college, digital literacy, and career readiness skills in order to prepare participants with the ability to cultivate time management, personal organizational, and interpersonal communication skills required to compete in a rapidly changing, globalized market.
+TS maximizes the potential of students by providing them with opportunities to participate and achieve success in an array of creative and innovative programs.
+The Talent Search Program will redefine the way students prepare for college and careers by providing students with an engaging experience in a hybrid learning environment.